finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Cardinality

 Cardinality is a data integrity mechanism to control how many of each attribute an object of a given type can contain.
-The Rosetta DSL borrows from XML and specifies cardinality as a lower and upper bound in between brackets `(..)`.
+The Rosetta DSL borrows from other modelling languages that typically specify cardinality as `(x..y)`,  where `x` denotes the lower bound and `y` the upper bound for that attribute's number.

+The lower and upper bounds can both be any integer number.
+A `0` lower bound means attribute is optional.
+A `*` upper bound means an unbounded attribute. `(1..1)` represents that there must be one and only one attribute of this type.
+When the upper bound is greater than 1, the attribute will be considered as a list, to be handled as such in any generated code.

+For example:

 ``` Haskell
 type Address: